The Best Banana Bread Recipe

 • Vanilla extract – I use pure vanilla extract for my baking.
 I do not recommend using imitation vanilla flavoring, as I believe you can tell the difference in the final result.

-Pecans – my recipe calls for chopped roasted pecans.
-I highly recommend them, but you can absolutely omit them if you do not prefer nut bread.
+Pecans – My recipe calls for chopped roasted pecans.
+I highly recommend them, but you can absolutely omit them if you wish.

-Chocolate chips – Chocolate chips – stir chocolate chips into your batter for a delicious addition to chocolate chip banana bread.
+Chocolate chips – Stir chocolate chips into your batter for a delicious addition!

 Prep.
 Preheat your oven and prepare your baking pan.
 To prepare your 9-inch loaf pan, you can either spray the inside of the pan well with baking spray or you can coat it with butter and then lightly dust it with all-purpose flour.
 Make sure to shake out any excess flour.